selvasingh/project1-1/npmjs.md

 ```
 *A [tag] was added to match the package version.*

-To do the same process if you are using GitHub for Windows, you will first need to [commit your changes] then follow the steps on [creating a release].
+To do the same process in [GitHub for Windows], you will first need to [commit your changes] then follow the steps on [creating a release].
 You can use an existing tag or create a new one to add to a branch or a specific commit.

 Once you have your package ready for the world to see, publish it to the npm registry with **`npm publish`** command.
 ```bash